On the multiplier spectrum of polynomials: The multiplier spectrum morphism is generically injective for polynomials

 Hence, $W_d$ has the desired property. \end{proof}

-\subsection{The case of degree $2\leq d\leq 3$}
+\subsection{The case of degree $2\leq d\leq3$}

-Having analyzed general polynomials of degree $d\geq4$ in \S \ref{secpresimple} using pre-simplicity, we now consider general polynomials of degree $2\leq d\leq3$, largely motivated by Pakovich's work \cite{Pakdeg23} on general rational maps of degree $2\leq d\leq3$.
-We show that for $d\in\{2,3\}$, there exists a non-empty Zariski open subset $U$ of $\Poly^d(\C)$ such that for all $(f,g)\in U\times U$, the polynomials $f$ and $g$ are intertwined if and only if they are conjugate.
-This result is also a direct corollary of \cite[Theorems 3.51 and 3.52]{FG22} (see \cite[Thoerem 1.4]{GNY19}).
+Having analyzed general polynomials of degree $d\geq4$ in \S~\ref{secpresimple} via the notion of pre-simplicity, we now turn to general polynomials of degree $2\leq d\leq3$, a study largely motivated by Pakovich's work \cite{Pakdeg23} on general rational maps of degree $2\leq d\leq3$.
+We show that for $d\in\{2,3\}$, there exists a non-empty Zariski open subset $U$ of $\Poly^d(\C)$ such that for all $(f,g)\in U\times U$, the polynomials $f$ and $g$ are intertwined if and only if they are (affinely) conjugate.
+This result is also a direct corollary of \cite[Theorems~3.51~and~3.52]{FG22} (see \cite[Theorem~1.4]{GNY19}).

 For $d=2$, the moduli space $\MPoly^2\cong\A^1$ has dimension $1$, and every $f\in\Poly^2(\C)$ is conjugate to a unique polynomial of the form $\phi_c(z)=z^2+c$ with $c\in\C$.
-Thus, degree $2$ polynomials are easier to study due to the simple normal forms $\phi_c$.
-For $d=3$, Theorem \ref{Fldecomp} holds, which concerns decompositions of iterates of a general polynomial and relies on Ritt's theory.
-For both $d=2$ and $d=3$, we show that such a Zariski open subset $U$ exists.
+Thus, polynomials of degree $2$ are easier to study due to the simple normal form $\phi_c$.
+For $d=3$, the moduli space (and the parameter space) is also relatively simple.
+Note that every polynomial of degree $2\leq d\leq3$ is indecomposable because $d$ is prime.